-Michigan lawmakers proposed a bill to mark immigrants' licenses with a yellow star.
+Michigan lawmakers did not propose marking immigrants' licenses with yellow stars.

 On 19 April 2018, Occupy Democrats was among Facebook pages and web sites sharing a meme which claimed that a Republican lawmaker in Michigan, Rep. Triston Cole, had introduced a bill proposing that immigrants’ drivers’ licenses be marked with a yellow star: